laurabrugger/laurabrugger.github.io/content/project/wildlife/index.md

 ---

+Investigating impacts of extreme weather on urban wildlife and nature engagement.

+<!--more-->

 This emerging project aims to investigate how extreme weather events and climate stressors impact urban wildlife populations and the ecosystem services they provide.
 By examining these dynamics alongside social and environmental factors, the work seeks to inform urban conservation and resilience strategies that support both biodiversity and community well-being.

-<!--more-->

 ## Preliminary Exploration: iNaturalist Heatmaps